idgl99/create-your-own-adventure/english/MAZE/passages/diff1.md

-You are in a maze of twisting little passages] all different.
+You are in a maze of twisting little passages, all different.
 [W](./diff0.md)
 [SE](./diff2.md)
 [NW](./diff3.md)